lpsm-dev/drprune/README.md

 ## ➤ Versioning <a name = "versioning"></a>

 To check the change history, please access the [**CHANGELOG.md**](CHANGELOG.md) file.

-## ➤ Learnings <a name = "learnings"></a>

-- Create a Golang CLI application.
-- Create a multistage Golang Dockerfile.
-- Create a docker-compose file with waiting entrypoint.
-- Setup a Golang Releaser publish pipeline using github actions.
-- Understand how GiHub works with packages.
-- Understand how GitLab works with packages.
-- Handler operations in GitHub API to delete container images using a SDK.
-- Handler operations in GitLab API to delete container images using a SDK.

 ## ➤ Project status <a name = "project-status"></a>